brunodfg/Tetris/README.md

 brunodfg.tetris
 ===============

 brunodfg.tetris is a silverlight implementation of the famous arcade game tetris.
-A working example may be found at http://brunodfg.com/arcade/tetris.html

 License:
 --------